datacamp-content-public/courses-google-sheets-conditional-formatting/slides/chapter_1_7cd445d00011c3bbcbfdf671e32f0caa.md

 `@script`
-In here, use the Past week.
+In the next box, you want to use the Past week.

 ---